Trump to back U.S. spending bill, avert government shutdown

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he would not allow the U.S. government to shut down, averting concerns that he might refuse to sign a spending bill before funding runs out when the fiscal year ends at midnight Sunday.
+WASHINGTON (Reuters) - The U.S. House of Representatives passed a massive spending bill on Wednesday, averting the threat of a government shutdown when the fiscal year ends at midnight on Sept.
+30 as President Donald Trump indicated that he would sign it.

-“We’re going to keep the government open,” Trump told reporters in New York when asked if he would sign the massive spending bill.
+“We’re going to keep the government open,” Trump told reporters in New York when asked if he would sign the measure.

 The House of Representatives passed the legislation by a strong 361 to 61 margin on Wednesday.
 The measure will be sent to the White House for Trump to sign or veto.